classcraft/policies/Version1.4/privacy.md

 FERPA is an acronym for the Family Education Rights and Privacy Act, a US federal law to protect the privacy of student educational records.
 While this act is primarily directed towards educational institutions, Classcraft's privacy policy is designed to secure student data in compliance with FERPA and to allow education institutions using Classcraft to be compliant with FERPA.

-### COPA
+### COPPA

 COPPA is an acronym for the Child Online Privacy Protection Act, a US federal law to protect the privacy of children under the age of 13.
 Under the licensing agreement between Classcraft and the teachers using the Classcraft software, the teachers are responsible for obtaining parental permission should it be required under COPPA.
 Classcraft does provide information for teachers along with a sample parental permission document should they require one.
 This is available at <https://help.classcraft.com/hc/en-us/articles/218411437-Classcraft-and-COPPA>.

 ##### 2\.
 European Union

 Since May 24, 2018, the European Union General Data Protection Regulation (GDPR) defines the rules regarding the collection, use, and retention of personal information for citizens of the European Union.
-Classcraft is fully compliant with thse rules.
+Classcraft is fully compliant with these rules.

-The European Commision has rules that commecrcial entities in Canada have adequacy under the GDPR, or already provide adequate data security.
-For an updated listing of countrie where data security is considered adequate, please visit the [European Commission's website](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en).
+The European Commision has ruled that commercial entities in Canada have adequacy under the GDPR, or already provide adequate data security.
+For an updated listing of countries where data security is considered adequate, please visit the [European Commission's website](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en).

 Classcraft only conducts business with third-party data processors in the United States that are certified under the [Privacy Shield Framework](https://www.privacyshield.gov/welcome), which ensures compliance with EU data protection requirements so that personal data stays secure and respected.

 ##### 3\.
 Quebec

-Rights of users located in Quebec are governed by the Act Respecting the Protection of Personnal Information in the Private Sector.
-Individual files can be accessed and modified using your user login and password, or by following the instructions in the section of the document titled "Changes to and Access to Personnal Information".
+Rights of users located in Quebec are governed by the Act Respecting the Protection of Personal Information in the Private Sector.
+Individual files can be accessed and modified using your user login and password, or by following the instructions in the section of the document titled "Changes to and Access to Personal Information".
 Classcraft offices are at #220 - 165 Wellington.
 N, Sherbrooke, QC, J1H 5B9.
-Data is stored on Amazon services in the United States and Classcraft abides by article 17 of the Act with respect to the use of personnal information.
+Data is stored on Amazon servers in the United States and Classcraft abides by article 17 of the Act with respect to the use of personal information.

 Security Policy
 ---------------